DimaZeland/JavaScript/README.md

 # JavaScript

-🧩 Source code examples in JavaScript using the jQuery library
+🧩 JavaScript source code examples using the jQuery library

 ## 📚 Contents